esaracco/wopits/app/doc/README.md

 ### Deployment

 - Move to `app/deploy/`.
-- Duplicate `config.example.php` in `config.php` and customize it.
+- Create a new file `config.php` in this directory by duplicating `config.example.php`, and customize it.
 - In order to minify JS, CSS or HTML, you will need to customize the `minifiers` section.
 Read `config.example.php` for more information.
-- Deploy the application by executing `./deploy -e[yourenv]`.
+- Deploy the application by executing `./deploy -e[yourenv]`. `yourenv` should have been defined in the new `config.php` you just created previously.
 If the target is located on remote, the SSH user must have full rights on the remote DocumentRoot.
 - The very first time the deployment script has been executed, you will have to log as root and execute the following commands before creating a service for the wopits WebSocket daemon:
 ```bash
 # cd [DocumentRoot]